This post may contain affiliate links. By purchasing through my links you can help support me at no additional cost to you, thank you!

 The vast valleys and greenery around the city of Matera make it an attractive spot for many hikes.
 From several beautiful viewpoints to old abandoned cave dwellings, the possibilities here are endless.
 You can find a mix of shorter and longer trails to fit your schedule and activity level.
 Although hiking is not a common activity to recommend here, I believe it offers a unique opportunity to see the city in a new way.

 Around Belvedere Murgia Timone, you can find lots of old cave dwellings where families used to live.
 In some of them, you can even still find carvings on the walls!
-I recommend checking out Komoot to find which hikes you may want to take while in Matera.
+I recommend checking out Komoot to find out which hikes you may want to take while in Matera.
 You can find the full list here!

 5. Visit Piazza San Pietro